jamfurell/Wayfarer/README.md

 1. Clone this repository.
 2. Ensure you have postgres and django
 3. Run pip3 install
-4. Create a database in postgres called <wayfarer>
+4. Create a database in postgres called wayfarer
 5. migrate & seed the database (seed file included in the backend).

-## Code snippets

 ### Future development/enhancements